the-teachingRSE-project/competencies/competencies.md

 cross-pollinate computational skills and infrastructure know-how between domain scientists.
-Funding agencies and research managers will find the discussion in this paper valuable in order to observe how software development in academia is being professionalized.
+Funding agencies and research managers will find the discussion in this paper valuable in order to observe how software development in academia is being professionalised.
 Finally, the strong emphasis on team skills allows RSEs to be well prepared for common challenges that may be encountered in workplaces outside academia.

 # Related Work